Skip to Main Content

 Michael DiNatale, PharmD

 Mike is a clinical specialist pharmacist practicing in the medical intensive care unit at Community Hospital.
-He is the preceptor for the following rotations: Infectious Disease and Advanced Critical Care.
+He is the preceptor for the following rotations: Infectious Diseases, Advanced Infectious Diseases, and Critical Care.
 Mike earned his Doctor of Pharmacy degree from Purdue University’s College of Pharmacy in 1992.
 He has twenty-nine years of experience working as an infectious disease / critical care clinical pharmacist.
 His clinical interests include critical care, nutrition support, and antimicrobial stewardship.

 Peace Edet, PharmD, BCPS